 Book Drive - SUSPENDED

 Each spring Bright Futures hosts a book drive to collect new or gently used books for all ages.
 Staff members in the district then select students who could benefit from receiving these books for the summer month.
 Volunteers sort and organize the books and then each school hosts a "book fair" and invites the selected students.
 Each student takes home 3-4 books to read for the summer.
 Books are also available at any time for children and/or classrooms.

 High Five Friday/#My42 Greeters - SUSPENDED

 Positive adult role models greeting elementary students once a month as they come to school.
 Usually a group/organization with greeters wearing uniform/shirts that readily identify them/their group.
 For more information at McEowen, contact Taylor Chandler - email@example.com and at HES, contact Brian Graber - firstname.lastname@example.org.

 Holiday Store - SUSPENDED

 The Holiday Store offers children the opportunity to "shop" for holiday gifts for their family.
 Students in the Food 4 Thought backpack program receive tickets to shop at the store.
 All students can shop and items are priced low.
 The store inventory is donated by community members who give knick knacks, coffee mugs, carnival prizes, jewelry, etc. Holiday Store donations are accepted during the month of November.

-McEowen Lunch Buddy Program
+McEowen Lunch Buddy Program - SUSPENDED

 For more information on any of these programs -